jedluk/maplibre-compass-pro/README.md

 # Maplibre compass pro

-Professional compass for all kind of maplibre-based maps, inspired by Jack Sparrow's compass.
+Professional, good looking compass, suitable for use in all kinds of maplibre-based projects, inspired by Jack Sparrow's compass.

 ![demo](./demo.png)